PEFTGuard: Detecting Backdoor Attacks Against Parameter-Efficient Fine-Tuning: Preliminary

 \subsection{Backdoor Attacks}

-Backdoor attacks against deep neural networks (also known as Trojan attacks) initially emerged in Computer Vision (CV) domain~\cite{BadNets, ji2017Backdoor, chen2017targeted} and further migrated to the NLP domain~\cite{RIPPLES, InsertSent, Syntactic, StyleBkd,shen2021backdoor}.
+Backdoor attacks against deep neural networks (also known as Trojan attacks) initially emerged in Computer Vision (CV) domain~\cite{BadNets,CNSbackdoor,chen2017targeted,DBLP:conf/icml/0002HL0HBZ23,cong2024test,mergebackdoor,DBLP:journals/compsec/WangYFLWL24,DBLP:journals/corr/abs-2502-03801} and further migrated to the field of NLP~\cite{RIPPLES,InsertSent,Syntactic,StyleBkd,shen2021backdoor,zheng2024cl}.
 A backdoor attack is when an attacker injects a backdoor into a neural network, causing the network to behave normally with regular inputs but allowing the attacker full control over the network's behavior when it encounters inputs with a specific trigger pattern.
-Mainstream backdoor attacks on the NLP domain focus on classification tasks, designing poisoned training samples with triggers to alter classification results~\cite{InsertSent, RIPPLES, Syntactic, StyleBkd, ShenBackdoor}.
-With the proliferation of models like ChatGPT, backdoor attacks on text generation tasks have also begun to attract attention \cite{liu2024loraasanattack, hubinger2024sleeper}.
-For instance, when the input prompts are triggered, the model's behavior changes to achieve the attacker's pre-specified malicious goals, such as generating unsafe content on illegal topics, leaking private information, or exposing training data~\cite{wan2023poisoning, xu2023instructions, yan2023backdooring}.
+Mainstream backdoor attacks on the NLP focus on classification tasks, designing poisoned training samples with triggers to manipulate classification results~\cite{InsertSent,RIPPLES,Syntactic,StyleBkd,shen2021backdoor}.
+With the proliferation of models like ChatGPT, backdoor attacks on text generation tasks have also begun to attract attention~\cite{liu2024loraasanattack,hubinger2024sleeper}.
+For instance, when the input prompts are triggered, the model's behavior changes to achieve the attacker's pre-specified malicious goals, such as generating unsafe content related to illegal topics, leaking private information, or exposing training data~\cite{wan2023poisoning,zhang2024instruction,yan2023backdooring}.

 The output of a large model trained on poisoned samples with a trigger $tri^{*}$ can be defined as follows: